ApexRMS/wisdm/docs/getting_started.md

 ### Field Data Outputs

 The **Field Data** datasheet has also been updated to only include sites inside the extent of the *template raster*.
-In the **Options** datasheet below, if weight was selected, the *Weights* column will be populated.
+In the **Options** datasheet, if weight was selected, the *Weights* column will be populated.
 If aggregate was selected, records with -9999 may occur in the *Response* column, this indicates redundancy, and these records are removed from model fitting.
-The *Use In Model Evaluation* and *Model Selection Split* columns will also be populated with the appropriate values.
+The *Use In Model Evaluation* and *Model Selection Split* columns will also be populated based on selections defined in the **Validation Options** datasheet.
 The *Use in Model Evaluation* column indicates which sites will be used for model training and testing.
 A **Yes** in this column means that the site has been reserved for model evaluation (i.e., testing) and will not be used during model fitting (i.e., training).
-All sites with a **No** in this column represent the training dataset used for model fitting.
-The *Model Selection Split* column indicates if and how the training data has been spilt for cross validation.
+The *Model Selection Split* column indicates how the training data has been spilt for cross validation.
 This column is only populated if *Use cross validation for model selection* was chosen under **Validation Options**, and will display the cross-validation fold that each site was assigned to.
-Only training data will be split into folds (so only sites with a **No** in the *Use in Model Evaluation* column will have a number in the *Model Selection Split* column).

 <br>
 <img align="middle" style="padding: 3px" width="700" src="assets/images/field-data-output.png">